 The Third Trimester

-From the third trimester you’ll have to visit your gynecologist every two weeks, and in the last month of your pregnancy these bi-monthly appointments will turn into weekly ones.
-For the most part these visits to your doc are business as usual: weight, blood pressure, urine & blood checks, growth of the uterus, as well as proofing of the movements and the heartbeat of the baby who’s growing by the day.
-From pregnancy week 30 or week 32 (depending on the doctor) your appointments will become a bit longer as the doc will start doing a CTG to monitor your uterine contractions and the heartbeat of the baby.
+From the third trimester you’ll have to visit your gynecologist every two weeks, and in the last month of your pregnancy, these bi-monthly appointments will turn into weekly ones.
+For the most part, these visits to your doc are business as usual: weight, blood pressure, urine & blood checks, the growth of the uterus, as well as proofing of the movements and the heartbeat of the baby who’s growing by the day.
+From pregnancy week 30 or week 32 (depending on the doctor), your appointments will become a bit longer as the doc will start doing a CTG to monitor your uterine contractions and the heartbeat of the baby.

-Between pregnancy weeks 29 and 32 you’ll have the third mandatory ultrasound – the third trimester screening.
-Your gynecologist will proof the functioning of baby’s internal organs, the position of the placenta, the amount of the amniotic fluid and, importantly, the exact position of the baby – it’s high time for it to be lying head down as there’s not much place left for turning!
-As the doctor takes time to measure the baby you’ll also get a more precise estimate of how much the little one weighs.
+Between pregnancy weeks 29 and 32 you’ll also have the third mandatory ultrasound – the third-trimester screening.
+Your gynecologist will proof the functioning of baby’s internal organs, the position of the placenta, the amount of the amniotic fluid and, importantly, the exact position of the baby – it’s high time for it to be lying head down as there’s not that much place left for turning!
+As the doctor takes time to measure the baby, you’ll also get a more precise estimate of how much the little one weighs.